 The Town Center is also well connected to other areas close to Port Douglas.
 You’ll find regular tripsto Daintree National Forest, the Great Barrier Reef, and even into the smaller towns and villages nearby.
 If you won’t have access to your own transportation, this is the best place to stay.

-Best Airbnb in Town Centre: The Edge
+The Edge | Best Airbnb in Town Centre

 Airbnb Luxe is the high end selection of properties on the website, offering additional services that go above and beyond.
 The Edge offers a private chef, airport transfers and restaurants’ concierge among other things.
 It’s pricey – but it’s ideal if you want to stay near the Great Barrier Reef.

-Best Hostel in Town Centre: Dougies Backpackers
+Dougies Backpackers | Best Hostel in Town Centre

-About a five minutes south of the town center, this Port Douglas hostel sits in a calmer neighbourhood.
+About a five minutes south of the town center, this Port Douglas hostel sits in a calmer neighborhood.
 They host regular social events throughout the week, giving you plenty of opportunity to meet other backpackers.
 They offer a free BBQ area, plus bike and fishing pole hire.

 This hotel is located right on the waterfront giving you unparalleled views of the Queensland Coast and Four Mile Beach.
 It’s an adult only hotel, making this our top pick for couples visiting Port Douglas.